Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - Directional antennas
 - Omnidirectional antennas

-The difference between these is, that omnidirectional antennas don't need any tracking to be done (remain stationary throughout the pass) while directional antennas require hand tracking and **can only do one satellite at a time**
+The difference between these is, that omnidirectional antennas don't need any tracking to be performed (remain stationary throughout the pass) while directional antennas require hand tracking and **can only do one satellite at a time**

-Popular antenna types for receiving in this frequency include:
+Popular antenna types for receiving signals in this band include:

 ### 1. V dipole antenna
 - Omnidirectional
 - Very easy to make, very portable